Tiny-Foxes/Aozora-Tori-Assets/README.md

 the latest commits.

-After downloading the .ZIP files, be sure to put the noteskin folders (alpha-arrows) under the global directory:
+After downloading the .ZIP files, be sure to put the noteskin folders (both "alpha-arrows" and "alpha-bars") under the global directory:

 `[Outfox Directory]\Appearance\NoteSkins\global`